 How do credit card numbers get stolen?

 We are a digitally connected society.
 With that, comes a greater opportunity for cybercriminals to exploit the vulnerabilities of our modern digital world.
 Criminals are becoming quite savvy when it comes to stealing credit card information.
-It's important to know their tactics so you can prevent, or at the very least, deter them from doing so.
+It's important to know their tactics so you can try to prevent, or at the very least, deter them from doing so.

 How do people steal credit card numbers?